raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Finally you'll also need to add some code to your character, to move back to the start when they receive the "hit" message:
+Finally, add code blocks to your character sprite to make it move back to its starting position when it receives the `hit` message:

 ![pico walking sprite](images/pico_walking_sprite.png)